ELY3M/wX---modded-by-ELY-M/README.md

 * would need to make a function to read any new txt files in /wX/pal/ that is not added via the editor.
 * make VAD Wind Profile more better and friendly  like the one at cod.edu
 * color tables for SRM
 * get dbz and wind speed from point via long press - request by Mike T.
+* find very good open source video recording library and add ability to record app's screen.
+* remove conus radar overlay.  it is way too buggy.  you can still view the conus from the long press menu

 #
 ## DONE!